k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 3. [Graphit window](/articles/15_web_services_and_graphit/17_Graphit/02_create_and_edit_a_graphit_file.md), click Query Builder icon in the **SQL** or **SQL non-prepared** node type.
 A popup opens, where you can build the query and test it.
 Upon closing, the SQL is populated into the Graphit node.

-4. [Broadway](/articles/19_Broadway/01_broadway_overview.md), Click the QB icon in the **DbCommand actor**.
+4. [Broadway](/articles/19_Broadway/01_broadway_overview.md), click the QB icon in the **DbCommand actor**.
 A popup opens, where you can build the query and test it.
 Upon closing, the SQL is populated into the actor.

 5. [Instance Groups](/articles/20_jobs_and_batch_services/14_instances_groups.md), where you can write and test queries either manually or be assisted by the DB Interface Explorer.